What To Shop In Krabi? Best Souvenirs, Fashion, And Finds

 Photo: CC0 Public Domain / PxHere

 This shop sits along the road to Krabi International Airport and is famed for its sweet treats and giftable snacks.
-Shoppers can also find handcrafted jewellery , traditional Thai garments, and decorative home accents.
+Shoppers can also find handcrafted jewellery, traditional Thai garments, and decorative home accents.
 The owner often offers samples, ensuring visitors choose quality products.
-Its convenient location means last-minute travelers can stock up on authentic mementos before boarding evening flights.
+Its convenient location makes it an easy stop for last-minute travelers looking for authentic mementos before boarding evening flights, especially for those planning their list of things to do in Krabi.

 Location: 149 Moo 3, Krabi-เขาทอง Road, Sai Thai Sub District, Muang District